VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/guides/guide-vmanomaly-vmalert.md

 ## 1. What is vmanomaly?

-*VictoriaMetrics Anomaly Detection* ([vmanomaly](https://docs.victoriametrics.com/anomaly-detection/Overview.html)) is a service that continuously scans time series stored in VictoriaMetrics and detects unexpected changes within data patterns in real-time.
+*VictoriaMetrics Anomaly Detection* ([vmanomaly](/anomaly-detection/Overview.html)) is a service that continuously scans time series stored in VictoriaMetrics and detects unexpected changes within data patterns in real-time.
 It does so by utilizing user-configurable machine learning models.

 All the service parameters are defined in a config file.

-> **Note**: Starting from [1.10.0](https://docs.victoriametrics.com/anomaly-detection/changelog/#v1100), each `vmanomaly` configuration file can support more that one model type.
+> **Note**: Starting from [1.10.0](/anomaly-detection/changelog/#v1100), each `vmanomaly` configuration file can support more that one model type.
 To utilize *different models* on your data, it is no longer necessary to run multiple instances of the `vmanomaly` process.
-Please refer to [model](/anomaly-detection/models/) config section for more details.
+Please refer to [model](/anomaly-detection/components/models/) config section for more details.

+> **Note**: Starting from [1.11.0](/anomaly-detection/changelog/#v1110), each `vmanomaly` configuration file can support more that one model type, each attached to one (or more) schedulers.
+To utilize *different models* with *different schedulers* on your data, it is no longer necessary to run multiple instances of the `vmanomaly` process.
+Please refer to [model](/anomaly-detection/components/models/#schedulers) and [scheduler](/anomaly-detection/components/scheduler/) config sections for more details.

 **vmanomaly** does the following: